 Train to a specific hill climbing training program or work with a coach

-One of the quickest ways to improve your hill climbing is to do a specific hill climbing training program or work with a coach that will create a customised training program for you.
-Both these things will help you quickly build up the power, endurance and strength you need to climb hills faster while addressing any weaknesses you have using many of the things I’ve discussed in this article without having to try to figure it out for yourself.
+One of the quickest ways to improve your hill climbing is to get a customised training program created for you.
+It’s the fastest way to help you quickly build up the power, endurance and strength you need to climb hills faster while addressing any weaknesses you have using many of the things I’ve discussed in this article without having to try to figure it out for yourself.

-An example of a hill climbing training program – The Hill Climber I – Part One loaded up into a customers Training Peaks account
+An example of a customised training program loaded up into a customer’s Training Peaks account

-Here are the last two weeks of the Hill Climber I – Part One training program.
-Like all of our Hill Climber training programs, we cover your aerobic build, your strength build, and your speed build training phases at the correct cadences and zones to enable you to improve your hill climbing quickly.
-Our training programs include specific cadence drills for hill climbing and instructional training videos to help you develop the correct pedalling technique and core strength for seated and standing on climbs.
-Our training programs also include the relevant off-the-bike strength training sessions you can do at home that take just 15 minutes three times a week.
+Here are the last two weeks of a custom training program.
+Like all of our customised training programs, I address your aerobic build, your strength build, and your speed build training phases at the correct cadences and zones to enable you to improve your hill climbing quickly.
+My custom training programs include specific cadence drills for hill climbing and instructional training videos to help you develop the correct pedalling technique and core strength for seated and standing on climbs.
+My custom training programs also include the relevant off-the-bike strength training sessions you can do at home that take just 15 minutes three times a week.
 They are designed to work in conjunction with our indoor training workouts to help you develop the core strength required to produce really good power across the top of the stroke (from the eleven o’clock to the one o’clock position) and through the bottom of the stroke (from the five o’clock to the seven o’clock position).

 An example of our indoor training instructional training videos

-Exclusive to our training platform is actual instructional training videos that run you through the training sessions and teach you how to develop good pedalling technique and a strong core for seated and standing on climbs.
+Exclusive to all our custom training programs are instructional training videos that run you through the training sessions and teach you how to develop good pedalling techniques and a strong core for seated and standing on climbs.
 These videos can be run alongside your training platform if you have a smart trainer or used standalone if you have a basic trainer.

 An example of off-the-bike strength training for cyclists